chanced/openapi/README.md

     Delete do not currently work.
 I need to update the jsonpointer library before its interfaces can be implemented for types within this library.
 -   Values of `$anchor` and `$dynamicAnchor` must be unique to a file.
-    Conditional `$dynamicAnchor` `$recursiveAnchor` are going to be challenging.
-    See below.
--   `$dynamicRef` and `$recursiveRef` are incredibly tricky with respect to static analysis, which is what this library was built for.
-You should avoid conditional branches with `$dynamicAnchor`s within the same file.
-If you need a conditional dynamics, move the branch into its own file and have the conditional statement reference the branch.

 ## Usage